Narva: Middle Ages

-Narva's favourable location at the intersection of both trade routes and the Narva river was behind the founding of Narva castle and the subsequent development of the castle's surrounding urban settlement.
+Narva's favorable location at the intersection of both trade routes and the Narva River was behind the founding of Narva castle and the subsequent development of the castle's surrounding urban settlement.
 The castle was founded during the Danish rule of northern Estonia in the second half of the 13th century; the earliest written record of the castle is from 1277.
 Narvia village is mentioned in the Danish Census Book already in 1241.
-A town developed around the stronghold and in 1345 obtained Lübeck City Rights from Danish king Valdemar IV.
+A town developed around the stronghold and in 1345 obtained Lübeck City Rights from King Valdemar IV of Denmark.
 The castle and surrounding town of Narva (Narwa, in German) became a possession of the Livonian Order in 1346, after the Danish king sold its lands in Northern Estonia.
-In 1492 Ivangorod fortress across the Narva river was established by Ivan III of Moscow.
+In 1492, Ivangorod fortress across the Narva River was established by Ivan III of Moscow.

 Trade, particularly Hanseatic long-distance trade remained Narva's raison d'être throughout the Middle Ages.
 However, due to opposition from Tallinn, Narva itself never became part of the Hanseatic League and also remained a small town – its population in 1530 is estimated at 600–750 people.

-Swedish and Russian rule
+Swedish rule 1581-1704

-Captured by the Russians during the Livonian War in 1558, for a short period Narva became an important port and trading city for Russia as a transshipment centre of goods from Pskov and Novgorod.
-Russian rule ended in 1581 when the Swedes under the command of Pontus De la Gardie conquered the city and it became part of Sweden.
+Captured by the Tsardom of Russia (Muscovy) during the Livonian War in 1558–1581, for a short period Narva became an important trading port and transshipment center of Russian goods from Pskov and Novgorod.
+In 1581, the Swedish troops under the command of Pontus De la Gardie conquered the city and it became part of the Kingdom of Sweden.
 During the Russo-Swedish War (1590–1595), when Arvid Stålarm was governor, Russian forces attempted to regain the city without success (Treaty of Teusina, May 1595).

-During the Swedish rule, the Old Town of Narva was built.
-Following a big fire in 1659 that almost completely destroyed the town, only stone buildings were allowed to be built in the central part of the town.
-Incomes from flourishing trade allowed rebuilding of the town center in two decades.
-Until World War II, the baroque Old Town underwent practically no changes, and thus became renowned all over Europe.
+During the Swedish rule, the baroque Old Town of Narva was built.
+Following a large fire in 1659 that almost completely destroyed the town, only stone buildings were allowed to be built in its central part.
+Income from flourishing trade allowed rebuilding of the town center in two decades.
+Until World War II, the baroque architecture of the Old Town underwent practically no changes, and it became renowned all over Europe.
 Towards the end of Swedish rule, the defence structures of Narva were greatly improved.
-Beginning in 1680s, an outstanding system of bastions, planned by the renowned Swedish military engineer Erik Dahlbergh, was built around the town.
+Beginning in 1680s, an outstanding system of bastions was designed by renowned military engineer Erik Dahlbergh and built around the town.
 The new defences were among the most powerful in Northern Europe.